Ninne Preethisuve: Cast

+Production

+The film was launched at the Sriramanjeneya Temple in Hanumanthnagar, Bangalore.

 Soundtrack

 The soundtrack of the film was composed by Rajesh Ramanath with the lyrics by K. Kalyan.
-All the tunes from Tamil film is retained.
+All the tunes from Tamil film is retained while the song "Olave Nanna Olave" is based on the song "Nilave Vaan Nilave" from Maayi.

 Reception

 A critic from Viggy wrote that "However, 'Ninne Preethisuve' is a genuine attempt to mean different at least in the climax and story line".
+A critic from indiainfo.com wrote, "Overall a good remake movie".